-Please note that for unspent National conditional grant roll over applications, the abovementioned information must be submitted to National Treasury by 31 August 2023 and receipt must be confirmed by National Treasury.
-If the abovementioned information is not submitted or if the application for the rollover is received by National Treasury (Intergovernmental Relations Division) after the 31 August 2023, the application will be declined.
-Applications can be submitted to Akanyang.Modise@treasury.gov.za
+Please note that for unspent National conditional grant roll over applications, the abovementioned information must be submitted to National Treasury by 31 August 2024 and receipt must be confirmed by National Treasury.

+If the abovementioned information is not submitted or if the application for the rollover is received by National Treasury (Intergovernmental Relations Division) after the 31 August 2024, the application will be declined.

+National conditional grant rollover applications can be submitted to: Akanyang.Modise@treasury.gov.za

-A copy of the roll over application must also be submitted to Provincial Treasury on or before 31 August 2023.
+A copy of the roll over application must also be submitted to your Provincial Treasury representative on or before 31 August 2024.

-For unspent Provincial conditional grants, Municipalities must submit rollover applications within the 1st two quarters of the municipal financial year.
-However, it is recommended that applications are also submitted by the 31st August 2023.
-Consideration should also be given to the requirements included in MFMA Circular 123.
-The rollover application must be submitted to the respective Transferring Department and a copy to Provincial Treasury.
+For unspent Provincial conditional grants, municipalities must submit rollover applications within the 1st two quarters of the municipal financial year.
+However, it is recommended that applications are also submitted by 31 August 2024.
+Consideration should also be given to the requirements included in MFMA Circular 128 when preparing applications.
+Provincial grant rollover applications must be submitted to your respective Transferring Department and a copy to Provincial Treasury.